AprilJoyGamboa/Records_app/README.md

 Random selection of FK should be from PK of reference table Set max value for datelog (future dates are not allowed)

+• I made another respiratory for crud activity named (crud_activity-codesession) but i did clone it to this respiratory - Main branch

 # April Joy Gamboa
 # Desierre Lofranco